Reference Page

 FAQ

-Why have both a research hub and a lawsuit-updates page?+
+Why have both this reference page and a lawsuit-updates page?+

-Because they are not the same thing.
-The research hub tracks labels, studies, regulators, and current public evidence, while the lawsuit-updates page is narrower and more focused on the court landscape and current screening factors.
+Because they serve different purposes.
+This page tracks labels, studies, regulators, and current public evidence, while the lawsuit-updates page focuses on the court landscape and recent case activity.

 Does every ClinicalTrials.gov entry matter for lawsuits?+

-No. Trials matter here because they can change the public evidence base, warnings, and search behavior, not because every trial automatically creates a legal theory.
+No. Trials matter here because they can change the public evidence base and warning picture, not because every trial automatically creates a legal theory.

 Because GI injuries, NAION, pregnancy exposure, thyroid warnings, and compounded-product issues all rely on different records, sources, and medical framing.
 Separate pages are more accurate and more useful.